JetBrains/guide/site/webstorm/tips/add-carets-at-line-end/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 With the *Add Carets to Ends of Selected Lines* action, you can quickly place carets at the end of each selected line.
 To try it, select some code and press *⌥⇧G / Alt+Shift+G*.
 Press the *Escape* key when you’re ready to exit the multi-caret editing mode.
----